stackbit/sourcebit-target-next/README.md

 ```

-1. `pageTypes` (array) An array of objects mapping entries fetched by one of the
+1. `pages` (array) An array of objects mapping entries fetched by one of the
    source plugins to props that will be provided to a **specific page identified
    by its path** via `getStaticProps`.